 - Leave time for questions: Let the audience know at the beginning of your presentation whether you will take questions at the end or during the talk (keeping in mind that this could affect your ability to stay within your time limit).

 - Plan ahead: Plan out what you are going to say before creating presentation slides.

 - Don’t go overboard: Keep slides to a minimum (e.g. a maximum of 10 slides for a 15 minute presentation).
 Having too many slides can overwhelm your audience with content.

 - Keep it simple:

-- Limit text as it is very hard for people to read and listen at the same time.
-To help with this, use point-form (bulleted lists).
+- Limit text as it is difficult for people to read and listen at the same time.

 - Avoid using slide transitions and animations; these tend to distract an audience rather than engage them in what you have to say.

 - Visuals (pictures, diagrams, charts, graphs, figures) can help explain what you are saying and engage your audience.

 - Include citations for any visuals you do not hold copyright to.